Márcio (footballer, born December 1981)

-Marcio Augusto Aguiar dos Santos, better known as Márcio or Testão (born 20 December 1981) is a Brazilian footballer who plays as a goalkeeper.
-Currently plays for Portuguesa da Ilha.
+Marcio Augusto Aguiar dos Santos (born 20 December 1981), better known as Márcio or Testão, is a Brazilian former professional footballer who played as a goalkeeper.

 Career

 Marcio began his career at São Paulo in 1999.
-São Paulo became the team until 2003.
 In 2004, he was loaned to São Paulo.
 To excel in this club, he was hired, also on loan at Gremio.
 Despite being relegated to Serie B, continued at the club until the following summer, when it was released.
 In 2006, it agreed with Paysandu.

 The following year he played in Ituano.

 And since 2008 the Guild is Prudente (by March 2010, the club was called Barueri).

 He moved from Grêmio Prudente to Brazilian Série A side Atlético Paranaense on 14 May 2011.